 Look for Discounts

 We are living in a Golden Age of frugal shopping.
 Online daily deal sites like livingsocial.com and Groupon.com make it easy to get amazing discounts every day via e-mail – you can often get massive discounts (50% off of more) on restaurant dinners, massages, fitness classes, travel packages, and many other “experience-based” goods and services. couponmom.com offers free online coupons to help dramatically reduce your grocery bills.
-This article also offers a list of 13 other great coupon sites.

 Make More Money